azl397985856/leetcode/thinkings/island.en.md

 ## Extension

 In fact, many questions have the shadow of small island questions.
 The core of the so-called small island questions is to seek connectivity areas.
 If you can transform the problem into a connectivity area, then you can use the ideas in this section to do so.
 For example, [959.
-Area divided by slashes] (https://leetcode-cn.com/problems/regions-cut-by-slashes / "959.
+Area divided by slashes](https://leetcode-cn.com/problems/regions-cut-by-slashes / "959.
 Divide the area by a slash")

 Title description：